kemckinnmsft/LabContent/MW-SC-TS317.md

 1. [] In the Repository blade, under **Path**, type ```\\Scanner01\documents```.

-1. [] Under Policy enforcement, make the modification shown in the table below.
+1. [] Under Policy enforcement, make the modifications shown in the table below.

 	|Policy|Value|
 	|-----|-----|